VisionResearchBlog/gaze-audio-threshold/ReadMe.txt

 **Data Files & Analysis**
-Please see data directory (be sure to create one before 1st run in the main experiment code directory else matlab will give an error since it can’t save) for files.
+Please see data directory (be sure to create one before 1st run in the main experiment code directory else matlab will give an error since it can't save) for files.
-See the analysis directory for code examples to generate graphs of the data as seen in the paper
+See the analysis directory for code examples to generate graphs of the data as seen in the paper.
+All data is stored in /data/ use files in /analysis/ , the primary files to use to generate graphs or output are SummaryScores.m and ThresholdData.m') **
-**

 StartConditioningExps.m is used to run the experiment, and along with